OfficeDev/office-js-docs-pr/docs/pnp/migrate-vsto-to-office-web-add-in-shared-code-library-tutorial.md

 ## Analyze types of code in the VSTO Add-in

 The first technique to apply is to analyze the add-in for which parts of code can be shared.
-In general there are three types of code to deal with when migrating.
+In general, project will break down into three types of code.

 ### UI code